Richie-K1N9/Tron/README.txt

 A. There is probably an error in the installation of the game or python.
 Reinstall both

 Q. Windows detects .exe game as a virus
-A. The game isnt a virus, if you are unable to run the .exe, you can run the .pyw version
+A. The game isnt a virus, if you are unable to run the .exe, you can run the .pyw file